faizan12123/Shift-Cipher-Decryption/README.md

 # Approach

-For this shift cipher project, I will be decrypting the encrypted message using a brute-force attack, created in Python
+For this shift cipher project, I will be decrypting the encrypted message using a brute-force attack, created in Python.